SonarSource/sonar-scanner-gradle/integrationTests/README.md

 First, add your Gradle project to `/src/test/resources`.

-During end-to-end test executions, Maven will pull the SonarQube plugin from Repox, install it in the classpath, and replace the following property placeholders in the `/test/resources` files:
+During end-to-end test executions in the CI, Maven will pull the SonarQube plugin from Repox, install it in the classpath, and replace the following property placeholders in the `/test/resources` files:
 - `${gradle.version}`
 - `${androidGradle.version}`
 - `${version}`
+Note: On your local machine, you must publish the plugin to your local Maven cache to run the ITs.
+You cannot rely on Repox.

 You need to ensure that the following values are parameterized:
 - the Gradle version; the simplest way is to parameterize the `distributionUrl` inside `gradle-wrapper.properties`